-What’s changed since GDPR was implemented this time last year?
+What has changed since GDPR was implemented in May, this time last year?

-Despite it being a year since the GDPR came into force (May 25 2018), some errors are still being made, and three countries (Greece, Slovenia, and Portugal) are yet to even implement it.
+It has been a year since the GDPR came into force, May 25 2018.
+However, it has been reported that errors are still being made.
+Further to this there are still three countries (Greece, Slovenia, and Portugal) are yet to even implement it.
 On May 22, the European Commission revealed that since 2018, nearly 90,000 complaints have been made to the data protection authorities about the GDPR, and companies self-reported 1,700 data breaches in June last year alone.

 Have there been any fines?

-Several charities including Macmillan Cancer Support, Cancer Research UK and The Royal British Legion have all been fined various amounts for failing to adequately state that personal data may be processed for wealth analysis in their privacy notices.
-Uber was also fined £385,000 for insufficient security arrangements that resulted in cyber criminals downloading a large amount of personal data about customers and drivers.
+Several charities including Macmillan Cancer Support, Cancer Research UK and The Royal British Legion have been fined various amounts.
+This was due to failing to adequately state that personal data may be processed for wealth analysis in their privacy notices.
+Uber was fined £385,000 for insufficient security arrangements.
+These resulted in cyber criminals downloading a large amount of personal data about customers and drivers.

 Are fines being paid?